 Crete, Greece’s largest island, is almost like a country in itself.
 Crete has a unique culture.
 This is the land of the Minoans – history and archaeology enthusiasts will find ruins and lore far more ancient than the Parthenon.
 Find here the best things to do in Crete, Greece.

 Written by Amber Charmei from Provocolate

-In Crete, the legends are older, the oranges are sweeter, the music is faster.
+In Crete, the legends are older; the oranges are sweeter, the music is faster.
 Earthy raki replaces ouzo, and the lyra replaces the bouzouki.
-The cuisine – rich with staka and local cheeses and wild with the freshest of fish and foraged greens – is a revelation.
-Even travelers who are familiar with many other parts of Greece will find in Crete a completely new experience.
+The cuisine – rich with staka and local cheeses and wild with the freshest fish and foraged greens – is a revelation.
+Even travelers familiar with many other parts of Greece will find in Crete a completely new experience.

 Also, in addition to having some of the most famous beaches of Greece, Crete has a varied topography of mountains, gorges, waterfalls, and caves.

 There is much to discover in Crete for those seeking an adventure.
 And even the beachgoers will have many choices, from sandy shores at luxury resorts on the north coast to the most rugged and remote hidden paradises reachable only by boat or a hike through a gorge.

 Here are some of the best things to do in Crete, for every taste and interest.

 - 1. Take a Deep Dive into Greek Mythology at the Palace of Knossos

 - 2. See the Famous Beaches and Gorges of the Chania Region